BryanSchuetz/dai/_projects/sri-lanka-reintegration-and-stabilization-east-and-north-risen.md

 end: 2013
 client: U.S. Agency for International Development
 solutions:
-- Fragile States
-- Security and Justice
-- Countering Extremism
-- Peace-Building and Political Transition
+- Peace and Stability
-- Stabilization
+- Governance
 regions:
 - Asia and the Pacific
 country: